gitmpje/production-trace-patterns/README.md

 * `$PartEntityType`: type of entity used to identify the lower aggregation level entity for deriving part of relation;
 * `$attribute`: attribute that should be reported.

+Additionally there is a placeholder for a SPARQL VALUES clause (`#%VALUES%#`) that can be used to scope the query to a specific set of resources.

 The list below gives an overview of the query templates and applicable parameters.
 1. *interval_count-event*: `$IntervalStartType`, `$IntervalEndType`, `$EventType`
 2. *interval_aggregate-attribute*: `$IntervalStartType`, `$IntervalEndType`, `$EventType`, `$attribute`